 These three books by Gabrielle Zevin, All These Things I’ve Done, Because It Is My Blood, and In The Age of Love and Chocolate, are short, and could easily have been one book.
 They are set mostly in New York City beginning in 2083, but only so that a few facts could be changed.
 One, which is also the major leitmotif, involves chocolate: at this future time, alcohol is legal and chocolate is not, except with a doctor’s prescription for its health benefits.
 To define this as constituting a dystopia is, in my opinion, a serious stretch.
 But it is a very good series nonetheless.
 I believe the story was divided in three and marketed as a YA dystopia because it came on the heels of the remarkable success of The Hunger Games, but I think it deserves a broader audience.

 Anya (“Annie”) Pavlova Balanchine comes from a family of illegal chocolate dealers, and she, her older brother Leo, and her younger sister Natty are orphaned.
 The love holding these three together is actually the most defining element of these books.
 The different kinds of love and trust Anya learns to feel for the other people in her life is a second strong theme.

 As the story starts, Annie is 16, but by the end of the series she is 21.
-When we meet Annie, in spite of being a family defined (in many ways) by chocolate, she has never liked its’ taste, always fixating on the bitter tones.
+When we meet Annie, in spite of being a family defined (in many ways) by chocolate, she has never liked the taste of it, always fixating on the bitter tones.
 By the end, Annie learns to pick out the sweetness, the true lesson of this saga.